GfSE/SpecIF/documentation/02_Concepts.md

 * JavaScript Object Notation (JSON) and the JSON-Schema for data format specification
 * XHTML to represent formatted text
 * SVG to represent vector graphic data (used for diagram data exchange)
 * Swagger resp.
-OpenAPI for definition of the SpecIF WebAPI
+OpenAPI for definition of the SpecIF-WebAPI
 * The Meta Object Facility (MOF) meta-modeling and the Model-driven Architecture (MDA) approaches defined by the [Object Management Group (OMG)](https://www.omg.org)

 ## SpecIF data is graph data